Virginia Tech® home

 11 a.m.
 Sacred Ceremony at the Merry Tree Merry Tree - Smithfield

 The Merry Tree, a well-known landmark in Blacksburg, has a long history.
 Many moments, celebrations, and ceremonies have been held under the branches of this oak as the Indigenous people hunted and gathered here before the Europeans displaced them in order to settle, eventually the enslaved people of Smithfield would gather to celebrate, mourn, hold religious services, and more.
 The Merry Tree was an especially significant part of the culture and tradition during that time for the enslaved Africans.
-Though the tree was recently destroyed in a storm, a sacred ceremony will honor its role in the life of the community.
+Though the tree was recently destroyed in a storm, a sacred ceremony and celebration will honor its role in the life of the community.

 2 p.m.
 Contested Spaces: A Tri-Racial Conversation Hahn Hall North - 130